Skip to main content

 Coming Soon - Arbury Is Where We Live!

 The two large trees seen here on Campkin Road (opposite Arbury Town Park) were planted in the Manor Farmhouse garden circa the 1930s.
 There were three of them until recent times.
-The Manor Farm covered 245 acres of North Arbury.
-One of the farm fields were called 'Arbury' and another 'Arbury Field' - which may account for the fact that Arbury Road was known by locals back then as 'Arbury Meadow Road'.
+The Manor Farm covered much of North Arbury, with boundaries at Milton Road, Arbury Road, Arbury Camp Farm, the railway tracks, the original (dead end) King's Hedges farm track, which was a private road, and land under separate ownership.
+One of the farm fields was called 'Arbury' and another 'Arbury Field'.
+The Manor Farm was established in the years following the 1840 Chesterton Enclosures.
+Before that, the land north of Arbury Road was known as the Arbury or Harborough (a variation on the Arbury name) Meadows - which probably explains why Arbury Road was known locally as Arbury Meadow Road for many years.

 As 2021 marks the 40th anniversary of the Arbury Is Where We Live! book - which followed the highly successful Arbury 1980 schools' project, we thought it would be good to revisit the book on the blog - and will be featuring the whole publication during the coming weeks in the run-up to Christmas.